gbdev/pandocs/content/Interrupts.md

 the corresponding bit in the IE register are set, otherwise the interrupt "waits" until both IME and IE allow its execution.

-### Interrupt Execution
+### Interrupt Handling

-When an interrupt is executed, the corresponding bit in the IF register is automatically reset by the CPU, and the IME flag is also reset (disabling any further interrupts until the program re-enables the interrupts, typically by using the RETI instruction), and the corresponding Interrupt Vector (which is one of the addresses in the range
+1. The IF bit corresponding to this interrupt and the IME flag are reset by the CPU, respectively "acknowledging" the interrupt and disabling any further interrupts until the program re-enables them, typically by using the `reti` instruction.
-$0040-$0060, as shown in the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-r-w)) is called.
+2. The corresponding interrupt vector (see the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-r-w)) is called by the CPU.
+This is a regular call, exactly like what would be performed by a `call <vector>` instruction (the current PC is pushed on the stack and then set to the address of the interrupt vector).

 ### Manually Requesting/Discarding Interrupts